 If you've put in the effort to properly define your brand story, you'll know what it is that your company stands for.
 And if you know what your company stands for, you'll be able to drive it forward in an authentic way by making choices that align with those principles.

 Trying to define your brand story for the first time can be really challenging.
-If you think you may need some help putting words down, that'll tie things together, and pave a clear path for future growth, get in touch with one of Aamplify's client partners.
+If you think you may need some help putting words down, that'll tie things together, and pave a clear path for future growth, get in touch with one of the Aamplify team.

 Before the first day, you might also consider leaving a note on your new hire.